missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 information).
 You will probably have to spend some time adjusting the volumes of many sounds in your machine to get everything to sound just the way you want it.

-*Note*: If you hear distortion in your sounds when they are played back in a mix, be sure to try lowering the volume as you may be experiencing clipping.
+*Note:* If you hear distortion in your sounds when they are played back in a mix, be sure to try lowering the volume as you may be experiencing clipping.

 Other sound settings
 ~~~~~~~~~~~~~~~~~~~~